ICCB-Cologne/CNSistent/README.md

 2. Activate the environment: `conda activate cns`
 3. Install the package from location: `pip install -e .`
 4. Process data: `bash ./scripts/data_process.sh`
-5. Bin processed data: `bash ./scripts/data_bin.sh`
+5. Aggregate processed data: `bash ./scripts/data_aggregate.sh`
 6. Run example analysis: `python ./example_API.py`

 NOTES:

-* By default, 16 threads are used, if that causes problems (crashes), reduce the number of threads in the `data_process.sh` and `data_bin.sh` scripts.
+* By default, 16 threads are used, if that causes problems (crashes), reduce the number of threads in the `data_process.sh` and `data_aggregate.sh` scripts.
 * The `example_API.py` is split into cells that can be run individually in an IDE.
 * You can also install the package with `pip install .`, however there is a set of utility functions for loading data in `cns.data_utils.py` that will not be accesible then.